Ed94/gencpp/Readme.md

 ### Incremental construction

-A Code ast is provided but only completed upfront if all components are provided.
+A Code AST is provided but the body is not complete.
-Components are then added using the AST API for adding ASTs:

 * code.add( AST* )                     // Adds AST with validation.
 * code.add_entry( AST* )               // Adds AST entry without validation.